 Escape to Greece and an extradition battle

-Shortly after the incident, Bartosz G. fled to Greece under cover of a school trip, where he was detained through an international arrest warrant.
+Just after the event Bartosz G. he fled to Greece under cover of a school trip where he was detained by an international arrest warrant.
 The extradition procedure began in May and lasted as long as seven months.
 The Thessaloniki court initially agreed to issue a suspect Poland, but the defenders appealed, arguing that he was in danger in the country.
-Bartosz G. himself claimed that he did not want to return, fearing lynching or unfair trial.
+Bartosz G. himself claimed he did not want to return, fearing lynching or unfair trial.

 The final decision of the Greek court was in early December – in seven days Bartosz was to go to Poland.
 Extradition took place on December 20 and the suspect was transported under police escort.
 According to sources, the operation ran without incident, and a 17-year-old immediately went into custody.